Robin P. Newhouse, PhD, RN, NEA-BC, FAAN

 AA, Anne Arundel Community College

 Dr. Newhouse was appointed to the Methodology Committee of the Patient-Centered Outcomes Research Institute and is currently serving as the committee’s chair.
 She was also appointed to the Institute of Medicine’s (IOM) Standing Committee on Credentialing Research in Nursing (2012-2014), the IOM Planning Committee, Future Directions of Credentialing Research in Nursing: A Workshop (2014), and the IOM Study on Treatment of Cardiac Arrest: Current Status and Future Directions (2014-2015).
-She is chair of the American Nurses Credentialing Center’s Research Council, and serves on the AcademyHealth Board.
+She serves as vice-chair of the AcademyHealth Board.
 In 2014, she was inducted into the Sigma Theta Tau International Honor Society of Nursing Nurse Researcher Hall of Fame and was selected as the University of Maryland Baltimore Founders Day Researcher of the Year.

 Institute of Medicine (IOM).
 (2015).
 Strategies to Improve cardiac arrest survival: A time to act.
 Washington, DC: The National Academies Press.

 Newhouse, R. P. (2015).
 Understanding the landscape and state of the science in credentialing research in nursing.
 In Institute of Medicine (IOM), Future directions of credentialing research in nursing: Workshop summary.
 Washington, DC: The National Academies Press, p.
 11-16.

 Needleman, J., Dittus, R., Pittman, P., Spetz, J., & Newhouse, R. P. (2014).
 Nurse credentialing research frameworks and perspectives for assessing a research agenda [Discussion paper].
 Institute of Medicine, Washington, DC.